davidackerman/multiresolution-mesh-creator/README.md

 The multiresolution meshes will be in `test_mehes_output/multires/`.
 You can use something like [http-server](https://www.npmjs.com/package/http-server) to serve up that directory for viewing in neuroglancer.
 See the demo below to see the results of running the above command.

-To run this on eg. an LSF cluster, you would do something like this:
+To run this on eg. an LSF cluster with 40 workers, you would do something like this:
 ```
 bsub -n 2 -P your_project_name create-multiresolution-meshes lsf-config -n 40
 ```